Azure/MachineLearningNotebooks/README.md

 For full documentation for Azure Machine Learning service, visit **https://aka.ms/aml-docs**.
-# Sample notebooks for Azure Machine Learning service
+# Sample Notebooks for Azure Machine Learning service

 To run the notebooks in this repository use one of these methods: